 - Monthly electrical conductivity (EC), water temperature, and X2 in the Delta, evaluated annually.

-**Station P12: During the 2020 water year, exceedance did occur at multiple times of the 2020 water year, but no action was taken due to several factors.
+**Station P12: Starting the 2020 water year, exceedance may occur at multiple times between April and August of a water year, but no action may be taken due to several factors.
 Details explained on the State Water Board's website.

 What is X2?